abhisinha2001/snake/README.md

 ## Requirements

 No additional requirements needed.
-The code was executed on turbo C++ hence some packages might be depracted.
+The code was executed on turbo C++ hence some packages might be deprecated.